davidimoore/ruby-on-rails-interview/README.md

 allow the Admin of a Tweet to make changes to any Tweets.

 5. Users like to respond to Tweets with Replies of their own.
 Create a way for users to Reply to Tweets.
 The Replies only should allow for a simple text message.
-You don't need to worry about making a way for users to reply to other replies.
 Just a simple text Reply to a Tweet.

 6. Update the Tweet show page so it shows all of its replies in chronological order.